Reviews You Can Rely On

 How We Test Running Shoes

+Our primary focus in testing running shoes is to run in them… a lot.
+Our male and female testers log many dozens of miles in each pair of shoes and choose various terrain types to include in their routes.
+Collectively, our expert running shoe test team members have logged thousands of miles in close to 500 pairs of running shoes and counting.
+When testing running shoes, we pay close attention to underfoot and upper comfort, stability, cushion, traction, and weight.
 In addition to running miles and miles in each shoe, we also buy a second pair of each shoe to perform a series of tests in our lab.
-These lab tests include cutting each shoe in half so we can precisely measure stack heights and heel-to-toe drop, as well as measurements with a durometer to understand the hardness of each shoe's padding.
+These lab tests include cutting each shoe in half so we can precisely measure stack heights and heel-to-toe drop, rocker angle, weight, and more.
 Rather than trusting the manufacturer's measurements, we make all of our own measurements, so every specification we share is collected in a careful apples-to-apples manner.
-Our lab testing is then combined with our primary focus on running in each shoe, to create a complete 360 analysis of each shoe.
+Our lab testing is then combined with our primary focus on running in each shoe to create a complete 360 analysis of each shoe.

 In addition to running miles in these shoes, we closely examine the size, weight, and materials of each model.